 The people creating the strategy map will have to set objectives for the customer management processes as well, in order to increase customer value.
-The assumed relationship between realizing these goals, increasing customer value and thus reaching the desired revenue growth, plays a role in the background.
+The relationship between increasing customer value and thus reaching the desired revenue growth plays a role in the background.

 Innovation processes enable a company to develop new products, processes, and services.
 This allows them to serve new markets and demographics.
 Kaplan and Norton say managing innovation contains the following partial sub-processes: